 What Is a Martech Stack?

-A marketing stack—also known as a marketing technology stack, or martech stack—is the set of technology marketers use to manage, execute, measure, and improve their marketing efforts.
+A marketing stack—also known as a marketing technology stack, or martech stack—is the set of technology marketing professionals use to manage, execute, measure, and improve their marketing efforts.

-Unlike enterprise resource planning (ERP) systems or human resources (HR) systems, which are often a single integrated tech suite from one vendor, marketing stacks are made up of multiple point solutions, addressing a specific challenge or goal.
+Unlike enterprise resource planning (ERP) systems or human resources (HR) systems, which are often a single integrated tech suite from one vendor, a marketing tech stack is made up of multiple point solutions, addressing a specific challenge or goal.

 A Marketing Cloud is Only a Piece of a Complete Marketing Stack